danielbalagula/plainview-class/README.md

 - style selected/unselected nodes better
 - implement max/min zoom
 - implement tags (possibly?)
+- add a meta data structure in db that holds things like arguments that cite, etc.

 ##Mottos:
 - Test all possible solutions, no matter how cryptic the code